leo1200/jf1uids/README.md

 # jf1uids - differentiable (magneto)hydrodynamics for astrophysics in JAX

 > [!WARNING]
 > This project is still an alpha version (but generally functional), updates might break examples.
-We are aiming for the first stable release in Fall 2025.
+We are aiming for the first stable release in mid-december 2025.
 The documentation might not reflect the current state of the code.

 [![DOI](https://zenodo.org/badge/848159116.svg)](https://doi.org/10.5281/zenodo.15052815)